Take the Jump | Part 3

 On the screen: a person at a cliff’s edge.
 You know the one.

-“When we ask consumers to buy into electric,” Eli said, joining Joel at the front, “we’re asking them to take a leap into the unknown.”
+“Right, and when we ask consumers to buy into electric,” Eli said, joining Joel at the front, “we know we’re asking them to take a leap into the unknown.”

-CLICK.
-The slide switched.
-The lightning appeared with its chrome grin and cute little electric-bolt logo.
-“EV purchases are accelerating among men thirty-five to fifty,” he said, and the slide produced a graph that was real in the same way unicorns or Santa are real.
+“EV purchases are accelerating among men thirty-five to fifty,” Eli said, and the slide produced a graph that was real in the same way unicorns or Santa are real.

 “How do we sell the excitement of electric to a consumer who doesn’t trust advertising?
 Doesn’t really trust anybody?”
 Eli asked.
 He gestured an open palm toward the screen like that old guy in Jurassic Park.

-CLICK.
-A video appeared.
+Another CLICK.
+A video this time.
 A road curling through the mountains, yellow leaves falling gracefully, and a gray-haired driver.
 Georgia’s wrinkles had been abandoned for stock footage of a real old man.
-Probably a good call.
+Definitely a good call.

 “We acknowledge their fear,” Eli said, “and invite them to jump anyway.”

-Pause for dramatic effect.
+The team paused for dramatic effect, it was awkward.
 CLICK.
 Text faded in: #TakeTheJump.

 “This is more than a campaign, it’s a rallying cry.”
 Marie moved forward.
 “It’s inspiration for every day.
 We create a narrative where Ford isn’t just a truck, but a friend among friends.”